JupiterOne-Archives/docs-old/guides/search-quick-start.md

 The JupiterOne Query Language (J1QL) is used here for searching for anything across all of your entities and relationships.

-To start, understand this the basic query structure:
+To start, understand the basic query structure:

 ```j1ql
 FIND {class or type of Entity1} AS {alias1}